YumaYX/rubydemodoc/input/file/to_array.md

-This Ruby code snippet demonstrates reading lines from a file, removing trailing whitespace, and then processing those lines.
-The `File.readlines('input/file/file.txt')` part reads all lines from the file located at the specified path ('input/file/file.txt') and returns them as an array of strings, where each string includes the newline character at the end.
-The `.map(&:chomp)` part then iterates over each string in the array and calls the `chomp` method on it.
-The `chomp` method removes any trailing whitespace, including the newline character, from the end of each string.
-Therefore, the entire code snippet reads the lines from the file, removes the trailing newline characters, and returns a new array containing the processed lines.
+This Ruby code snippet demonstrates reading all lines from a file named 'input/file/file.txt', removing trailing newline characters from each line using the `chomp` method, and then returning a new array containing the processed lines.
+Specifically, the `File.readlines` method reads the file line by line, and `map(&:chomp)` applies the `chomp` method to each element of the resulting array, effectively removing the newline character ('\n') from the end of each line.
+The output is a new array where each string element does not contain the newline character.